hashicorp/terraform-provider-aws/website/docs/r/lakeformation_permissions.html.markdown

 ### Problem Using `IAMAllowedPrincipals`

 AWS does not support combining `IAMAllowedPrincipals` permissions and non-`IAMAllowedPrincipals` permissions.
-Doing so results in unexpected permissions.
+Doing so results in unexpected permissions and behaviors.
 For example, this configuration grants a user `SELECT` on a column in a table.

 ```terraform
 resource "aws_glue_catalog_database" "example" {